 BM1 BM0 Mode Description 0 0 FIFO The buffer collects 171 sets of 8-bit low resolution values or 86 sets of 16-bit high resolution values and then stops collecting data, collecting new data only when the buffer is not full.
 0 1 Stream The buffer holds the last 171 sets of 8-bit low resolution values or 86 sets of 16-bit high resolution values.
 Once the buffer is full, the oldest data is discarded to make room for newer data.
-When a trigger event occurs, the but samples before the trigger event and New data is collected only when the When a trigger event occurs, the buffer holds the last data set of SMP[9:0] samples before the trigger event and then continues to collect data until full.
+1 0 Trigger When a trigger event occurs, the buffer holds the last data set of SMP[9:0] samples before the trigger event and then continues to collect data until full.
 New data is collected only when the buffer is not full, that means either writing BUF_CLEAR or restarting the buffer is needed before next trigger.

-Table 17: Selected Buffer Mode
+able 17: Selected Buffer Mode